top of page

 Psychiatrist

-Medical doctor, supports mental health through treatments such as counselling; can prescribe medication
+Medical doctor, supports mental health through treatments such as counselling and prescribing medication

 PT/Physical Therapist